SethBoswell/Northwestern-Excel-Project/README.md

 - ...
 - Greater than 50000

-For each of these buckets, I calculated the number of plays that were successful, failed, or canceled.
+For each of these buckets, I calculated the number of plays that were successful, failed, and canceled.
 I then calculated the total number of plays for each bucket and the proportion that were successful vs failed vs canceled.
 You can see the results of this analysis below.

 ![Outcomes Based on Goals Table](https://github.com/SethBoswell/kickstarter-analysis/blob/main/Outcomes_vs_Goals%20Table.png)